 Artists on the Trail

-Meet our current and past AiR’s and check out their inspirational work!
+Meet our past AiR’s and check out their inspirational work!

-During the 2024 Summer season, Emma will be creating intricate watercolor nature journal entries while section hiking the NET.
-Emma will share the macro and micro wonders of the trail with her art, workshops, and gallery exhibit showcasing her pieces inspired by the trail.
+During the 2024 Summer season, Emma created intricate watercolor nature journal entries while section hiking the NET.
+Emma captured the macro and micro wonders of the trail with her art, workshops, and gallery exhibit showcasing her pieces inspired by the trail.
 Emma encourages people to get out and be creative.
 “Nature journaling doesn’t require many supplies.
 There’s no formula.
 Your art can be formed in whichever way feels right in the moment.”
-Emma looks forward to meeting you on the trail.

 Watch Emma’s Artist Profile Video and be inspired!